Forgot Password

 After weeks of rain delays and muddy field conditions, wheat harvest is finally gaining momentum across Southeast Kansas.
-Local farmer Cooper Baugher said combines started rolling about one to two weeks ago in the Altamont-to-Parsons area.
+Local farmer Cooper Baugher says combines started rolling about one to two weeks ago in the Altamont-to-Parsons area.
 Since then, growers have been working long hours, trying to stay one step ahead of the next round of storms.
-Baugher called the opportunity to finally get into the fields and begin harvest "a blessing from the Lord" after an especially challenging start to the season.
+Baugher says it's been an especially challenging start to the season.

 Of course, after all the rain that's slowed wheat harvest, farmers wouldn't mind if Mother Nature turned the faucet off for a little while.
 For now, Baugher is hopeful the corn keeps thriving and that the weather cooperates long enough to finish wheat harvest without needing a boat to get to the combine.